globerhofer/HIPAA-policies/source/sections/04-risk_management_policy.md

 8. The details of the Risk Management Process, including risk assessment, discovery, and mitigation, are outlined in detail below.
 The process is tracked, measured, and monitored using the following procedures:
   1. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating an Issue in the JIRA Compliance Review Activity (CRA) Project.
   2. The Security Officer or the Privacy Officer is assigned to carry out the Risk Management Procedures.
-  3. All findings are documented in approved spreadsheet that is linked to the Issue.
+  3. All findings are documented in an approved spreadsheet that is linked to the Issue.
   4. Once the Risk Management Procedures are complete, along with corresponding documentation, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
   5. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
 9. The Risk Management Procedure is monitored on a quarterly basis using JIRA reporting to assess compliance with above policy.